 How to analyze open interest data for identifying trend?

 A trend can be defined by price upward and downward direction but the sustainability of that trend is questionable.
-There are some important factors which backs up the price to take a certain direction.
-OI is one of the factors and a reason for a sustainable trend as well as trend reversal.
+There are some important factors which back up the price to take a certain direction.
+Open interest data is one of the factors and a reason for a sustainable trend as well as a trend reversal.